 ADEQ has worked with school districts to draft a bus idling policy, which districts involved in the pilot program are implementing.
 ADEQ is presenting the policy to other school districts for consideration and offering technical assistance to districts that request it.

-Key elements in the draft policy include having drivers turn off buses upon reaching a school or other location and not turn on the engine until the vehicle is ready to depart; parking buses at least 100 feet from a school air intake system; and posting appropriate signage advising drivers to limit idling near the school.
+Key elements in the policy include having drivers turn off buses upon reaching a school or other location and not turn on the engine until the vehicle is ready to depart; parking buses at least 100 feet from a school air intake system; and posting appropriate signage advising drivers to limit idling near the school.

 School districts participating with ADEQ in launching the School Bus Idling Pilot Project: